Champagneswap/docs/products/cristal-pool/auto-compounding.md

 * Interest is displayed as APY, which includes compounding.
 * A small performance fee is subtracted from your earnings each time the pool is automatically compounded.
 See below.
 * An unstaking fee applies when you unstake within 3 days of manually staking.
 See below.
-* Does not deposit SYRUP to your wallet upon staking
+* Does not deposit CRISTAL to your wallet upon staking

 ### What are the fees for the Auto CHAM Cristal Pool?